macloo/just_enough_code/README.md

 ### Relevance of step 3

 In this outline, I recommend a learning order that corresponds to a progression of expertise in a newsroom or other editing/production environment.
-The basic level of knowledge is HTML and the ability to write (or fix) links, images, etc. A little more advanced is the ability to write (or fix) specific styles, such as colors, font sizes, and margins.
-Steps 1 and 2 apply to working within content management systems.
+The basic level of knowledge is HTML (step 1) and the ability to write (or fix) links, images, etc.

+A little more advanced is the ability to write (or fix) specific CSS styles, such as colors, font sizes, and margins (step 2).
+Steps 1 and 2 apply to working within content management systems as well as outside them.

 Step 3 goes beyond content management systems (such as WordPress) and enables  students to create complete standalone documents outside a content management system.
-Being able to use a text editor and manage files means they can create a site consisting of many pages or a single-page application for web or mobile or both.
+Being able to use a text editor and manage files means they can create a site consisting of many pages, or a single-page application for web or mobile, or both.

 At this point, students can begin learning about:

 * Page layouts and responsive design/design for mobile devices
 * Responsive images